 Have yourself a Christmas movie marathon

 Whether your kids are in local school or international school (or both!), either way they get a substantial amount of time kicking their heels at home during December, which generally means having to think up a ton of affordable activities that won’t bust a hole in your wallet.
-Pencil in a day or two with a bucket of popcorn and some of that mulled wine (or warm Ribena for the kids!), and download (via the legal routes!) your favourite Christmas classic films?
+Pencil in a day or two with a bucket of popcorn and some of that mulled wine (or warm Ribena for the kids!), and download (via the legal routes!) your favourite Christmas classic films.
 Christmas isn’t Christmas at all without a bit of Home Alone, Santa Claus the Movie, Arthur Christmas, A Christmas Carol or Love Actually to lose yourself in for a few hours.
-There are also some pretty cool Xmas blockbuster movies hitting the silver screen between now and the end of the year.

 Make your own Christmas treats

 While you can find the likes of mince pies, Christmas puddings and international goodies on the shelves of Singapore’s supermarkets, it’s always fun to whizz up a batch of Christmas treats with the small people at home.
 Nothing says Christmas quite like the smell of freshly baked gingerbread men and a boozy Christmas cake!
-Bung on an Xmas themed apron and have a messy, merry time with some flour, marzipan, edible silver balls and your own small elves.
+Bung on a festive-themed apron and have a messy, merry time with some flour, marzipan, edible silver balls and your own small elves.

 Embrace new traditions

-Hankering for your traditional Christmas with family back home will only add to the homesickness, so why not make this Xmas a time to embrace what your adopted country has on offer during the holidays?
-While Singapore may be more familiar with chowing down on crackers than adorning the Xmas day table with decorative ones, keeping an open mind will allow you to join in on new, equally fun traditions.
-You may well miss your mum’s belly busting turkey dinner, but you can still have a super merry ol’ time of it by heading to a Xmas Day brunch, Singapore style.
+Hankering for your traditional Christmas with family back home will only add to the homesickness, so why not make this silly season a time to embrace what your adopted country has on offer during the holidays?
+While Singapore may be more familiar with chowing down on chilli crab than pulling a Christmas cracker, keeping an open mind will allow you to join in on new, equally fun traditions.
+You may well miss your mum’s belly-busting turkey dinner, but you can still have a super merry ol’ time of it by heading to a Xmas Day brunch, Singapore style.
 Now is the time to indulge in fresh seafood and local delights, washed down with some free-flow fizz!
-Most of the big hotels have not only delish banquet spreads happening on Xmas Day, but also lay on some seriously cool festive activities for kids to keep them
+Most of the big hotels have not only delish banquet spreads happening on Christmas Day, but also lay on some seriously cool festive activities for kids to keep them

 out of your hair busy.